dbos-inc/dbos-transact-ts/examples/hello/README.md

 npx operon start
 ```

-Open [http://localhost:3000/greeting/operon](http://localhost:3000/greeting/operon) to see the result.

-Alternatively, use curl:
+Finally, curl the server to see that it's working!

 ```bash
  curl -i http://localhost:3000/greeting/operon